animesht/MinimalFileManager/README.md

 # Minimal File Manager

-This is a minimalistic file manager written mainly in javascript.
+This is a minimalist file manager written mainly in javascript.
 It's front end consists of Jquery and bootstrap, the back end is a simple PHP script.

 Communication is done via JSON.